Skip to main content

 • Variable Expenses: Costs that change based on your choices (groceries, entertainment, dining out).

-đź’ˇ The 50/30/20 Rule: A great starting point is allocating 50% of your income to needs, 30% to wants, and 20% to savings and paying off debt.
+đź’ˇ The 50/30/20 Rule: One optional budgeting framework allocates 50% of after-tax income to needs, 30% to wants, and 20% to savings or debt repayment.
+Adjust it to your actual income, housing costs, and priorities.

 Credit History & Credit Scores